Genomon-Project/paplot-doc/data_qc.rst

   # When there are multiple items, join them by commas ','.
   name_set = Read length r1:#2478B4, Read length r2:#FF7F0E

-When colours are ommited, the default colours defined in the following file are used.
+When colors are ommited, the default colors defined in the following file are used.

 .. image:: image/default_color.PNG